 As your readership grows, ask them for their input.
 What questions or problems do they have?
-What type of content would they like to see from you?
+What types of website content would they like to see from you?
 You can either ask them via your newsletter or invite them to ask their questions on your site.

 Solo Build It!’s Content 2.0 module makes this kind of feedback on your site super easy.
 See it in action on Nick’s “Ask Your Coffee Questions” page.
 Scroll down, and you’ll see that Nick received and answered hundreds of questions.
 Each submission becomes a new page on his site, attracting more targeted traffic from the search engines.